NBISweden/submitter/README.md

 | UseTLS        | If set, will try to setup TLS connection              |
 | SSLCACert     | The location of the ca cert to use for TLS connection |

+see the `config.yaml.example` or `job.yaml.example` for a base template with what fields to fill

 ### contribute

 As of right now there are no explicit rules.
 Feel free to reach out if you have any questions `erik.zeidlitz@nbis.se`